vpk11/PyVaccineTracker/README.md

 - Replace `bot_url` and `telegram_chat_id` in `constants.py` with your `bot_url` and `telegram_chat_id`.

-- Dont know how to create a bot and get chat id?
+- Don't know how to create a bot and get chat id?
 No problem...
 [Click here](#telegram-bot)

 - Finally!
 Run the script!